garden-io/garden/docs/reference/action-types/Deploy/docker-compose-service.md

 [spec](#spec) > projectName

-The Compose project name, as specified in the provider configuration.
+The Compose project name.
+This field is usually unnecessary unless using several Compose projects together.

 | Type     | Required |
 | -------- | -------- |